yuritsouker-automation/qa-automation-assignment-yuri-tsouker/README.md

 CI retains and uploads:

-- Playwright artifacts from `reports/playwright-report`
+- Playwright artifacts from `reports/playwright-report` (screenshots, videos, traces for failed tests)
-- Pytest HTML report from `reports/report.html`